Tom McMillen

-Charles Thomas McMillen (born May 26, 1952) is an American politician, businessman, and retired professional basketball player.
+Charles Thomas McMillen (born May 26, 1952) is an American politician, businessman, and former professional basketball player.
 A Rhodes Scholar, McMillen represented Maryland's 4th congressional district from January 3, 1987, to January 3, 1993.

 On March 22, 2011, he was appointed as chairman of the inaugural Board of Directors of the President's Foundation on Sports, Physical Fitness, and Nutrition.
 He is also the author of Out of Bounds, a critical look at the unhealthy influence of sports on ethics, and he served on the Knight Foundation's Commission on Intercollegiate Athletics investigating abuses within college sports.

 Career

 Basketball

 Prior to entering politics, McMillen was a star basketball player on all levels.
 In 1970, he was the number one high school basketball player in the U.S. coming out of Mansfield, Pennsylvania, and was the biggest recruiting catch early in Coach Lefty Driesell's career at the University of Maryland, beating out rival Coaches Dean Smith of the University of North Carolina and John Wooden of UCLA for McMillen's services.
-Wooden instead signed Bill Walton, who proved to be the far more consequential player.
 McMillen played for the Terrapins from 1971 to 1974, McMillen was also a member of the 1972 U.S. Olympic Basketball Team that lost a controversial gold medal game to the Soviet Union.

-McMillen received his B.S. from University of Maryland in chemistry, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
+McMillen earned his B.S. from University of Maryland in chemistry, which is part of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 After graduating from Maryland in 1974, McMillen was drafted with the ninth pick in the first round of the 1974 NBA draft by the Buffalo Braves and the first round of the 1974 ABA Draft by the Virginia Squires.
-McMillen signed with the Braves but postponed his entry into the NBA in order to attend the University of Oxford as a Rhodes Scholar.
+McMillen signed with the Braves but postponed his entry into the NBA in order to attend University College, Oxford as a Rhodes Scholar.
 During his time at Oxford, McMillen was a member of the Oxford University basketball team.
 He also commuted to Bologna, to play for Italian club Virtus Bologna.
 During his eleven-year National Basketball Association career, he played for the Braves, New York Knicks, Atlanta Hawks, and Washington Bullets, before he retired in 1986 to pursue his political career.